sksmaed/pqc_num_mul/README.md

 It performs `NTESTS=500` experiments.
 Each experiment first runs `NWARMUP=50` iterations of the target functions for the purpose of cache warming and then measures `NITERATIONS=300` of the target functions and stores the average cycle count.
+Those parameters have proven to work well on many platforms.
+If you see unstable benchmarks you can try to increase the number of iterations or tests.

 At the end the median run-time is printed alongside the percentiles:
 ```
 $ ./bench